Shopify/ruby-lsp/jekyll/index.markdown

 The Ruby LSP executable generates a composed bundle with the goal of not requiring users to add the `ruby-lsp` gem to their Gemfiles, and at the same time being able to hook into project dependencies.
 [Learn more](composed-bundle).

+### Implicit Dependencies

+The Ruby LSP requires certain dependencies to be present in the project in order to provide the best experience.
+These are the dependencies:
+- rubocop (>= 1.4.0)

 ## Add-ons